Top 10 Things to Do in Lethbridge this Summer

 Image credit: Exhibition Park Lethbridge

 - Lethbridge Corn Maze has four fun corn mazes, a petting zoo, cow train (each car looks like a milk cow), giant slide, play centre, and more.
-Open July 26 until October 29, 2019.
+Open late July until late October, weather permitting.

 Lethbridge Corn Maze’s 2016 Design: The Toonie